tanhaok/hi-there/posts/java/what-is-difference-between-hashmap-and-linkedhashmap.md

 ---
-title: What different between HashMap and LinkedHashMap
+title: What is difference between HashMap and LinkedHashMap
 date: '2024-11-06'
 authors:
     - Hal Nguyen